Navid200/xDrip/docs/Nightscout/FullDisk.md

 ![](./images/lsblk2.png)
 You can see that partition sdb1 has grown to occupy the added disk space.
 You can now exit (close) the terminal.

-* 5- Transfer Nightscout disk back to Nightscout instance.
+* 5- Transfer the Nightscout disk back to the Nightscout instance.
     * Go back to the VM instances page.
 Click on the recovery instance name.
 Click on Edit.
 Scroll down to Additional disks.
 Click on x to remove disk.
 Click on save.
 ![](./images/DetachAdditionalDisk.png)